 The height of your bathroom vanity lights is just as important as their positions.
 While the height of your bathroom vanity lights should ideally be between 65 to 70 inches from the floor, you can vary it depending on the height of the person who uses the vanity frequently.

 Do Give Yourself Backlighting

-Even as you have installed lights at the right positions, the lack of backlighting can result in unwanted glare.
+Even as you have installed lights in the right positions, the lack of backlighting can result in unwanted glare.
 Your hair, shoulders, and clothing also need to be illuminated properly.
 Consider adding a surface-mount or semi-flush mount overhead light with a frosted shade to block any potential glare.

 Do Use Dimmers

 If your bathroom is fairly exposed to natural sunlight during the day, you wouldn’t really need to use the main bathroom vanity lights.
 What you would need instead is some dimmers offering a relaxing soft glow.
-Therefore, it’s important to use install some dimmers as well.
+Therefore, it’s important to install some dimmers as well.